lotad

 Abilities:

-• Swift Swim: Doubles the Pokémon's Speed stat in rain.
+• Swift Swim: Doubles Lotad's Speed stat when it is raining.

-• Rain Dish (Hidden Ability): Restores HP when it rains.
+• Rain Dish (Hidden Ability): Restores HP if it is raining.

 Physical Characteristics: